partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 ## Picture Books

-Momo: Huh!
-What is this?
+Momo: Huh!?
+Where are we?

 Clock: It would appear that somehow, we have been dropped into the middle of a picture book...

 Earb: Who...
 Who's over there-mon!?

 A long time ago, in a far-off land, there was an astonishingly beautiful princess by the name of Snow White.
-This princess was so beautiful that every day she was caught up in doing just as she pleased.
+This princess was so beautiful that each day, she would get carried away and do just as she pleased.

-Snow White: Ohhh-ho-ho-ho-ho!
-What are you, deaf?
-Didn't you hear what I told you?
+Snow White: [To the narrator] Ohhh-ho-ho-ho-ho!
+Can't you hear what I'm saying?
+Are you deaf?

-Even Prince White, despite being betrothed to Snow White, was so intimidated by her beauty that he gave no indication of a proposal.
-Snow White was bored by this, and a little annoyed, and so she went on thinking only of herself and doing as she pleased.
+Even Prince Whitehorse, despite being betrothed to Snow White, was so intimidated by her beauty that he gave no indication of a proposal.
+Snow White was bored by this, and a little annoyed, and so she carried on with her arrogant and selfish ways.

 Momo: What the... was Snow White really this kind of story?

 Judy: No way!
-Prince White
+Pumpkin kidnapped Prince Whitehorse so he could make this messed-up version of the story!

+Snow White's selfishness got worse as the days went by, until one day, the Queen expelled her from the castle.

+Queen: For your extreme selfishness, I hereby banish you to the hill in the forest!

+Queen: Until you have a change of heart, and become a kind and good child, you may never leave this forest!

+Snow White: Uwaaaaaagh!!

+The now-banished Snow White was carried out by the kingdom's soldiers and deserted in the middle of the forest.
+Boy.

+Snow White: [To the narrator] SHIT!
+And what am I supposed do in this godforsaken place, anyway?

+Snow White exploded in anger at the trees surrounding her.

+Momo: Snow White would never take out her anger on trees!

+Eventually, Snow White ran out of steam, and her anger gave way to hunger.
+She slowly began looking about the forest for something to eat.

+Just then, Snow White heard the sound of song emerging from the hill in the forest.
+The singing voices belonged to none other than the Seven Dwarves.

+Momo: Okay, now this is starting to sound like the Snow White I know!

+When Snow White heard the voices singing, she hiked up her skirt and took off, legs akimbo, in a somewhat unladylike manner.

+She ran, and when she saw a house, from which she could hear the sounds of song emerge, she only increased her velocity, and barreled inside.

+Snow White: HELLOOO!
+How are y'all doin??!

+Dwarf: Huh?

+The Seven Dwarves, who were working inside that little house when Snow White appeared out of nowhere, stared at her with blank faces of shock.

+Snow White: Who here wants to be Snow White's personal assistants?
+That's right, I'm talking about this ravishing princess right here!

+The Seven Dwarves, despite their initial shock, saw that she was indeed gorgeous, and were soon head over heels.

+Snow White: Ho-ho-ho!
+Well then, you can start by digging up some precious jewels for me!

+Dwarf: Yes, Princess Snow White!

+Momo: W- wait a minute.
+Snow White isn't like, a Karen!

+Judy: It sounds nice, though, to be so beautiful everyone falls madly in love with you...

+Snow White: Ohohohohoho!!!
+Y'all are my slaves!

+The Seven Dwarves were miners whose job was to excavate precious gems from the mountain.
+By enslaving them, Snow White became filthy rich in the blink of an eye.